GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Established by witness report:** Ryan's family home is described as a chronically unfinished and dysfunctional environment.
 Specific examples include a rear patio removed decades earlier and never replaced, a sliding patio door opening onto a significant drop, carpet removed and left as plywood for decades, door trim never finished after remodeling began, and basic home functioning such as a working shower reportedly absent for years.

+**Established fact from WhatsApp:** Ryan himself expressed concern about the family home's condition.
+On December 4, 2024, after Thanksgiving, he told Nienke that Thanksgiving was okay, that everyone was getting old, and that the house was almost in disrepair.
+The message appears to contain a typo, but the context strongly suggests he meant "house."
+This matters because the family-home concern was not only a later witness interpretation; Ryan also voiced it contemporaneously.

 **Plausible inference:** This environment may have normalized chronic incompletion: visible problems could remain unresolved indefinitely.
 This is not evidence of a diagnosis for Ryan or his parents.
 It is relevant context for Ryan's later patterns of unfinished obligations, avoidance, deferred repair, and tolerated ambiguity.

+**Established fact from WhatsApp:** Ryan also discussed family-health stress with Nienke.
+On October 9, 2024, he said his father had recently gone to the doctor and was apparently pre-diabetic.
+On October 22, 2024, he said he had just spoken to his father and that his father had been diagnosed with stage 3 chronic kidney disease.

+**Plausible inference:** The house condition and his father's health may have added background stress during the same period when Ryan's mood was beginning to deteriorate.
+The record does not support treating either as a primary cause of suicide.

-**Unknown:** The record does not establish how Ryan internally experienced the house or whether he consciously linked it to his own functioning.
+**Unknown:** The record does not establish how Ryan internally experienced the house, his father's diagnosis, or whether he consciously linked either to his own functioning.

 ### December 2023: Vehicle, Boxes, and Self-Presentation